zeisler/zeisler.github.io/_posts/2019-05-31-aws-lambda-podcast-in-ruby.md

   link: /assets/aws-lambda-podcast-in-ruby/lambda-ruby-podcast.svg
 ---

+Learn how to write a Lambda function in Ruby to create a Podcast feed.

 As of [Nov 29, 2018](https://aws.amazon.com/about-aws/whats-new/2018/11/aws-lambda-supports-ruby/) you can write server-less functions with Ruby!
 You can now use your favorite Ruby tools and libraries when developing lambda functions.